Steve Hentzen is our Chairman and a co-founder of the Prostate Network.

 Steve has a special knack for guiding our group onto a trajectory of outreach through his networking skills both on a personal level and on a social media level.
 Anyone who has met Steve know how enthusiastic and passionate he is a bout spreading the word about Prostate Cancer Awareness.

 Steve stays active by working out daily by running, cycling, and lifting weights.
-He is widowed and has an 19-year old son.
+He is widowed and has a son born in 1997.

-He has worked as an application developer most recently, as part of a 28-year career in Information Technology, with roles in architecture, development, and identity management.
+He has worked as an application developer most recently, as part of a career starting in 1988 in Information Technology, with roles in architecture, development, and identity management.
 It’s no wonder that Steve has the skills to make social media a cornerstone of the Prostate Network's outreach program.
 The computer science department at the University of Kansas prepared Steve well for his journey in Information Technology.

 Steve is the co-chair of the Survivorship Workgroup for the Kansas Cancer Partnership and leads up the Prostate Cancer Workgroup for the Missouri Cancer Consortium.